On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Trajectory-Level Analysis

 \section{Trajectory-Level Analysis \yaqidone}

-In this section, we study the optimization scheme~\eqref{eq:optimization} on a single prompt $\prompt$.
-We take a \emph{trajectory-level} view, where each response $\response$ is treated as a single unit rather than a sequence of tokens.
+In this section, we study the optimization scheme~\eqref{eq:optimization} on a single prompt $\prompt$, which we later generalize to the multiple prompt setting in \Cref{sec:batch}.
+As a warmup, we take a \emph{trajectory-level} view, where each response $\response$ is treated as a single unit rather than a sequence of tokens.
 By abstracting away the internal structure, the analysis becomes simpler yet still revealing.
 We begin by outlining the key ingredients of this trajectory-level view, then examine both its success modes and failure cases.
 Although this setup is only a warm-up for the more detailed token-level analysis, it already highlights several nontrivial and illuminating properties of RLVR.